The tax filing season is upon us again, and Well Kept Wallet is here to guide you through each step with this tax filing software review.

-Here are some of 2016’s basic tax return guidelines that will help you as you prepare to file your income taxes for the 2015 tax year.
+Here are some basic tax return guidelines that will help you as you prepare to file your income taxes for the upcoming tax year.

-- The tax season officially opens on Tuesday, January 19, 2016.
-This means that the Internal Revenue Service won’t accept any return filings before that date.
+- The tax season open date changes every year.
+The Internal Revenue Service won’t accept any return filings before the official open date.

-- According to the IRS website, seventy percent of the nation’s taxpayers are eligible for IRS Free File, which offers free name-brand software to tax filers with adjusted gross incomes of $62,000 or less.
+- According to the IRS website, seventy percent of the nation’s taxpayers are eligible for IRS Free File, which offers free name-brand software to tax filers with adjusted gross incomes of $72,000 or less (as of 2021).

 - The Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) offer free tax help to those who qualify.
 Go to this IRS website page for more information on how you may be able to take advantage of these services.

 As is evident, there are a variety of packages to choose from.
-You’ll notice from the chart above that although state filing is free for those who qualify for the Federal Free Edition, the other three programs have an additional fee for filing your state tax returns.
-That fee amounts to $36.99 for all three of the non-free programs, bringing your total cost for Turbo Tax to a range of between $72 and $107.
+You’ll notice from the chart above that state filing is free for those who qualify for the Free (federal) Edition.

 What Users are Saying